Neurological Balance & Coordination Support – Set of 3 (Members Only)

 in 20% USP alc.in purified water.

-NOTE: also add a 1/2 teaspoon of Celtic Sea Salt into water bowl once a week.
-This also will help prevent or resolve low blood pressure.
+Educational Note: also add a 1/2 teaspoon of Celtic Sea Salt into water bowl once a week.
+This may be of benefit of low blood pressure.

 Formula 3.